nixworks/public/news/2014/02/19/README.md

 ##### Syrian Civil War spillover in Lebanon
 ### [Two people are killed and 38 injured in a bombing of a Hezbollah stronghold in Beirut. ](/news/2014/02/19/two-people-are-killed-and-38-injured-in-a-bombing-of-a-hezbollah-stronghold-in-beirut.md)
-_Context: Syrian Civil War spillover in Lebanon, Beirut, Hezbollah_
+_Context: Syrian Civil War spillover in Lebanon, Hezbollah, Beirut_

 ##### Nadezhda Tolokonnikova
 ### [Nadezhda Tolokonnikova and Maria Alyokhina, former members of Pussy Riot, are arrested and subsequently released after protesting during the 2014 Winter Olympics in Sochi. ](/news/2014/02/19/nadezhda-tolokonnikova-and-maria-alyokhina-former-members-of-pussy-riot-are-arrested-and-subsequently-released-after-protesting-during-the.md)
-_Context: Pussy Riot, Nadezhda Tolokonnikova, Maria Alyokhina, 2014 Winter Olympics, Sochi_
+_Context: Pussy Riot, Maria Alyokhina, Sochi, Nadezhda Tolokonnikova, 2014 Winter Olympics_

 ##### Parliament of India
 ### [The Parliament of India passes a bill that would make the historic region of Telangana into a state. ](/news/2014/02/19/the-parliament-of-india-passes-a-bill-that-would-make-the-historic-region-of-telangana-into-a-state.md)